jessieren/VirFinder/README.md

 Dependencies
 ---------------
-R packages "glmnet", "qvalue" and "Rcpp" are needed to be installed before Installation of VirFinder.
+R packages "glmnet", "Rcpp" and "qvalue" are needed to be installed before Installation of VirFinder.

 To install "glmnet" and "Rcpp", start R and enter,

 	install.packages("glmnet", dependencies=TRUE)

   install.packages("Rcpp", dependencies=TRUE)

-To install qvalue, start R and enter,
+To install "qvalue", start R and enter,

 	## try http:// if https:// URLs are not supported
 	source("https://bioconductor.org/biocLite.R")

   ## it installs the package. it also check for out-of-date packages and asking if the user would like to update
 	biocLite("qvalue")